Contact our corporate or local offices directly.

 To allow the component designators to be uniquely assigned across the entire project, the software includes a feature called Board Level Annotation.
 This command does not edit the source schematic sheets, rather it stores mapping information, mapping each logical schematic designator to a physical PCB designator, as they will appear on the PCB.
 These designator mappings are stored in a project file called

 <ProjectName>*.annotation.
 There is a broad range of annotation options available in the Board Level Annotate dialog.

 Notes about working with Board Level Annotation, referring to the image above:

-If you click Yes, the Device Sheet Folders section of the Data Management - Device Sheets page of the Preferences dialog will open.
-It might be that the Include Sub-Folders option has not been enabled, otherwise, add in the new path if the Device Sheets used in the project are stored in a different location.
+If you click Yes, the Device Sheet Folders section of the Data Management - Device Sheets page of the Preferences dialog will appear.
+It might be that the Include Sub-Folders option has not been enabled, otherwise add in the new path if the Device Sheets used in the project are stored in a different location.